 Newhall Road, Swadlincote, Derbyshire DE11

-St Peter and St Paul is a building of typical design and materials for the mid-20th century date, in a plain round-arched style but with an unexpectedly richly-carved pedimented stone entrance.
-The associated presbytery and shrine are of some interest, in particular the latter which is probably of 19th century date and a war memorial.
+A building of typical design and materials for its mid-twentieth century date, in a plain round-arched style but with an unexpectedly richly-carved pedimented stone entrance.
+The associated presbytery and shrine are of some interest, in particular the latter which is probably of nineteenth century date and later became a war memorial.

 Original Date: 1955